-Year Composition Transcription Group Vocabulary, grammar and punctuation Composition Spelling Handwriting У5 As above and: Create complex sentences by using relative clauses with pronouns who, which, where, whose, when, that e.g. Sam, who had remembered his wellies, was first to jump in the river.
-The robberies, which had taken place over the past month, remained language and structuresUsing similar writing modelsNoting and developing ideas they have learnt about how

-Г unsolved.
-Thinking how authors develop letters, e.g. knight, psalm, solemn • Create and punctuate complex characters and settings (in books, • Continue to distinguish between sentences using ed openers films and performances) homophones and other words • Create and punctuate complex which are often confused sentences using ing openers Draft and write by: • Use knowledge of morphology and • Create and punctuate complex Selecting appropriate grammar etymology in spelling and sentences using simile starters and vocabulary understand that the spelling of • Demarcate complex sentences Blending action, dialogue and some words needs to be learnt using commas and explore description within and across specifically ambiguity of meaning paragraphs - Use dictionaries to check the • Explore, collect and use modal Using devices to build cohesion spelling and meaning of words verbs to indicate degrees of see VGP column Use the first three or four possibility e.g. might, could, shall, Using organisation and letters of a word to check will, must presentational devices e.g. spelling, meaning or both of these Use devices to build cohesion headings, sub headings, bullet in a dictionary within a paragraph e.g. firstly, points, diagrams, text boxes Use a thesaurus then, presently, subsequently - Use suffixes -ate, -ise, -ify to Link ideas across paragraphs Evaluate and edit by: convert nouns and adjectives into using adverbials for time, place Assessing the effectiveness of verbs and numbers e.g. later, nearby, own and others' writing in relation - 5 - - Investigate verb prefixes e.g. secondly to audience and purpose dis-, re-, pre-, mis-, over- • Identify and use brackets and Dashes vocabulary and punctuation to • Use suffixes -ate, -ise, -ify to enhance effects and clarify convert nouns and adjectives into meaning verbs Ensuring consistent and correct • Investigate verb prefixes e.g. use of tense throughout a piece dis-, re-, pre-, mis-, over- of writing Ensuring consistent subject and verb agreement Proofreading for spelling and punctuation errors Perform own compositions for different audiences: Using appropriate intonation and volume Adding movement Ensuring meaning is clear Libaring meaning is creat
+Year Compo sition Transcription Group Vocabulary, grammar and Composition Spelling Handwriting punctuation У5 As above and: As above and: As above and: As above and: Create complex sentences by using relative clauses with pronouns who, which, where, whose, when, that e.g. Sam, who had remembered his wellies, was first to jump in the river.
+The robberies, which had taken place over the past month, remained Plan their writing by: Identifying the audience and purpose Selecting the appropriate language and structures Using similar writing models Noting and developing ideas Drawing on reading and research Spell words that they have not yet been taught by using what they have learnt about how spelling works in English.
+Use further prefixes and suffixes and understand the guidelines for adding them Spell some words with 'silent' Write fluently Choose when it is appropriate to print or join writing e.g. printing for labelling a scientific diagram unsolved. - Thinking how authors develop letters, e.g. knight, psalm, solemn • Create and punctuate complex characters and settings (in books, • Continue to distinguish between sentences using ed openers films and performances) homophones and other words • Create and punctuate complex which are often confused sentences using ing openers Dro aft and write by: - Use knowledge of morphology and • Create and punctuate complex • Selecting appropriate grammar etymology in spelling and sentences using simile starters and vocabulary understand that the spelling of • Demarcate complex sentences - Blending action, dialogue and some words needs to be learnt using commas and explore description within and across specifically ambiguity of meaning paragraphs - Use dictionaries to check the • Explore, collect and use modal • Using devices to build cohesion spelling and meaning of words verbs to indicate degrees of see VGP column - Use the first three or four possibility e.g. might, could, shall, - Using organisation and letters of a word to check will, must presentational devices e.g. spelling, meaning or both of these • Use devices to build cohesion headings, sub headings, bullet in a dictionary within a paragraph e.g. firstly, points, diagrams, text boxes - Use a thesaurus then, presently, subsequently , , , , - Use suffixes -ate, -ise, -ify to Link ideas across paragraphs Eve aluate and edit by: convert nouns and adjectives into using adverbials for time, place - Assessing the effectiveness of verbs and numbers e.g. later, nearby, own and others' writing in relation - Investigate verb prefixes e.g. secondly to audience and purpose dis-, re-, pre-, mis-, over- • Identify and use brackets and - Suggesting changes to grammar, , ,, , , , Dashes vocabulary and punctuation to Use suffixes -ate, -ise, -ify to enhance effects and clarify convert nouns and adjectives into meaning verbs Ensuring consistent and correct • Investigate verb prefixes e.a. use of tense throughout a piece dis-, re-, pre-, mis-, over- of writing - Ensuring consistent subject and verb agreement Proofreading for spelling and punctuation errors • Per form own compositions for dif ferent audiences: Using appropriate intonation and volume Adding movement Ensuring meaning is clear 5 5